-At over \$1 trillion, the aggregate market for private placements is significantly smaller than the U.S. public corporate bond market.11 The total market volume continues to grow, and, unlike below investment grade private credit, the majority of deals (85%) are marketed by intermediaries to either the entire market or a subset of the market.
-Only 10-15% of deal volume in the investment grade private credit market is direct, as few investors have the scale to commit to direct transactions when the average deal size is in the hundreds of millions.12
+The majority of deals (85%) are marketed by intermediaries to either the entire market or a subset of the market.
+Only 10-15% of deal volume in the investment grade private credit market is direct, as few investors have the scale to commit to direct transactions when the average deal size is in the hundreds of millions.